 My doctor wasn’t in the office that day, but since it was a routine ultrasound test, no one was concerned by her absence.

 When we were ushered into the ultrasound room, Husband’s reaction was hilarious.
-Apparently (and understandably), he really had no reason to know what women experience at the gynecologist.
+Apparently (and understandably), he didn’t know what women experience at the gynecologist.

 He would learn far too well over the coming years of recurrent miscarriage.